Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Introduction

+This deployment bottleneck motivates more efficient protection mechanisms.
+One potential direction is universal adversarial perturbations (UAP)~\cite{uap}, originally studied in image classification, where a single perturbation is shared across multiple inputs to amortize computational cost.
+Although classification studies demonstrate clear efficiency benefits, universality is often presumed to weaken protection strength and remains largely unexplored in the context of diffusion-based editing defenses.
+Another line of work seeks to improve efficiency through optimization-free approaches~\cite{nearly, diffvax} (middle row of Figure~\ref{fig:motivation}(a)).
+These methods remove costly per-image optimization by employing pre-trained perturbation generators or fusion modules to produce image-adaptive perturbations in a single forward pass.
+Although this strategy reduces computation time, it still relies on additional neural networks and GPU acceleration, and incurs non-trivial memory overhead to achieve real-time performance, limiting scalability in resource-constrained settings.

-In this paper, we propose a novel method for generating universal adversarial perturbations (UAPs) to immunize images against diffusion-based image editing.
-As shown in Figure~\ref{fig:motivation}(a), unlike the image-specific methods that rely on computationally intensive, per-image GPU optimization, our approach offers a universal, plug-and-play solution that eliminates test-time computation, making it readily applicable for large-scale real-world deployment.
-Inspired by targeted UAPs in classification~\citep{targeted-uap}, our method embeds intended target semantics into source images to overwrite their original meaning during editing.
+In this paper, we propose a novel universal adversarial perturbation (UAP) framework for immunizing images against diffusion-based editing.
+Our method generates an image-agnostic perturbation that eliminates per-image optimization and image-adaptive inference, enabling efficient deployment without specialized hardware, achieving a better performance--latency--memory trade-off, as shown in Figure~\ref{fig:motivation}(b).
+Inspired by targeted UAPs in classification~\cite{targeted-uap}, our method embeds target semantics into source images to induce diffusion models to misinterpret the original content.
 To effectively inject target semantics into a UAP, we introduce two loss functions: a \textit{target semantic injection} loss, which encourages the embedding of target content into the perturbation, and a \textit{source semantic suppression} loss, which reduces the influence of the source image’s content.
-Together, these objectives steer the perturbed image toward the target semantics, prompting diffusion-based editors to act on the injected signal instead of the source content, thereby mitigating unauthorized or malicious edits.
+Together, these objectives encourage diffusion models to interpret the perturbed image as containing target semantics at the input level, causing the models to act on the injected signal rather than the source content and thereby preventing unauthorized or malicious edits.